 While most people think that colors don’t have any impact on our choices, feelings and behaviors, a closer look into this matter proves exactly opposite.
 Would you paint your bedroom in yellow?
 Would you wear a bright green outfit to work?
 Most will say no, but if the above statement were true, then why not?

 The issue is we all perceive colors quite differently and trying to figure out general rules is very hard.
 There are warm shades and cold shades to each color and you can feel differently about each version.
-In addition, most of us see some colors inappropriate for certain purposes despite the fact that we actually love them.
-For example, while you may absolutely love red it doesn’t mean you want to have red shoes and red handbag.
-You may dislike brown, but when it comes to shoes and handbags brown would be your color of choice.
+In addition, we see some colors inappropriate for certain purposes despite the fact that we actually love them.
+For example, while you may absolutely love red it doesn’t mean you want to have red shoes and a red handbag.
+You may dislike brown, but when it comes to shoes and handbags, brown would be your color of choice.

-After this important disclaimer let’s look at what self-proclaimed color psychologists are saying.
+After this important disclaimer, let’s look at what self-proclaimed color psychologists are saying.
 Once again, take this with a grain of salt.
 Any information on personality colors provided on this site is for entertainment purposes only and is not backed by any serious research unless otherwise noted.
-Having said that, we will do our best to gather best available information on each color, including quite reliable facts such as symbolic meanings of colors (which can and do affect your perception of colors).
-Check back often as this project will probably several weeks to accomplish.
-Even better, grab our feed.
+Having said that, we will do our best to gather best available information on each color, including quite reliable facts such as symbolic meanings of colors, which can and do affect your perception of colors.

 So what about personality colors?